daudix/daudix.one/content/home/index.md

 # David Lapshin { #header }
 </div>

 Greetings!
-Name's David, and this is my little corner in the big and scary world wild web.
-You might know someone named "Daudix", and yeah, that's me :P
+Name's David, and this is my little corner on the big, scary World Wild Web.
+You might know someone online with the nickname "Daudix", and yeah, that's me :P

 {% alert(fact=true) %}
-Daudix is actually a slightly different persona; more silly and cringe, yet authentic.
+Daudix is a slightly different persona of sorts; more cringe and silly, but authentic.
 {% end %}

-Originating from Siberia, but currently reside in <abbr id="abyss" title="If you know, you know">abyss</abbr>.
-That means that I'm a native Russian speaker, which is cool I guess?
+Originating from Siberia, but currently residing in <abbr id="abyss" title="If you know, you know">abyss</abbr>.
+That means that I'm a native Russian speaker, which is cool, I guess?

 Other than that, I like to "mess around and find out" about all sorts of things.
-By nature, I'm very curious, quite enthusiastic, and maybe a little annoying.
+I'm very curious, quite enthusiastic, and maybe a little annoying.

-I'm also trying to learn something new every day, and sometimes I happen to come across something that consumes me completely, but that doesn't happen all that often... :<
+I'm also trying to learn something new every day, and sometimes I happen to come across something that consumes me completely, but that doesn't happen all that often, sadly.

 One such thing is design; it's my hobby and I'm learning more about it every day.
 As you can see, I also do some web development!
-I looove working with CSS and HTML and its templating, but that's about it; JS is a bit of a mystery for me :D
+I looove working with CSS/SCSS, HTML, and its templating, but that's about it; JS is a bit of a mystery for me.

-And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/):
+And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/) as I can't say it better:

-> I’m <button id="shy">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people.
+> I'm <button id="shy">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people.

 <details><summary>Some things that I like</summary>